banago/PHPloy/readme.md

 ; Files that should be ignored and not uploaded to your server, but still tracked in your repository skip[] = 'src/*.scss' skip[] = '*.ini'
+; If you want to have the .revision file in another location (relative to installation path) revdir = path/to/directory

 [production]
 quickmode = ftp://example:password@production-example.com:21/path/to/installation